Alexionx/Website-ClothesShop/README.md

 ## Description of deployment

-### Deployment Design: GitHub Actions + Docker Hub
+### Deployment Design Overview

-**Description**: this setup implements the first stage of the deployment pipeline: building and publishing Docker images to Docker Hub using GitHub Actions
+**Description**: This project implements a multi-stage deployment pipeline for delivering containerized applications to AWS infrastructure with full automation and GitOps practices.

+## The process is broken down into the following stages:

 ### Stage 1: Build and Push Docker Image